LakesideLich/WebSecurityAcademy/SQL Injection/Lab: SQL injection attack, querying the database type and version on MySQL and Microsoft.md

 ```
 SELECT * FROM products WHERE category = '%' and released = 1
 ````
-Our injectin point will be where the percent sign % is in this query.
+Our injection point will be where the percent sign % is in this query.

 Start the lab and select any category of product.
 In this case, I have selected the "Gifts" category.
-In Burp Repeater, add a single quote to the end of the query and send it.
+In Burp Repeater, add a single quote to the end of the query and send the request.
 Observe that the application produces an error in response.
 Add a double dash sequence -- after the query and send it again, once more inducing an error.
 Change the double dash comment sequence to a pound sign/hashtag # and send the request again, resulting in "200 OK".

 Now, for column enumeration.
-Between the single quote ' and comment # add an order by statement so that the parameter value appears like this:
+Between the single quote ' and comment # add an ORDER BY statement so that the parameter value appears like this:
 ```
 Gifts'+ORDER+BY+1+#
 ```